microsoft/onnxruntime/docs/tutorials/web/excel-addin-bert-js.md

 <ProviderName>ORT</ProviderName>
 ```

+Learn more about the configuration of the [mainfest file here](https://learn.microsoft.com/office/dev/add-ins/develop/configure-your-add-in-to-use-a-shared-runtime#configure-the-manifest).

 ## The `functions.ts` file

 In the [`function.ts`](https://github.com/cassiebreviu/bert-excel-addin-ort-web/blob/main/src/functions/functions.ts) file we define the functions name, parameters, logic and return type.